 Overview of TCP/IP

-TCP/IP, Short for Transmission Control Protocol/ Internet Protocol, is a communication protocols suite that means a set of rules and procedures which are used for interconnecting various network devices over the internet by defining how the data should be transmitted, routed, broken into packets, addressed, and received at the destination.
+The Transmission Control Protocol/Internet Protocol (TCP/IP) is a suite of communication protocols.
+It encompasses a set of rules and procedures used to interconnect different network devices over the internet.
+These protocols define the mechanisms for transmitting, routing, dividing data into packets, addressing, and receiving data at the intended destination.
 The TCP defines how applications can create communication channels across a network.
-IP defines the way each packet is addressed and routed to ensure it reaches the correct destination.
+IP defines each packet’s addressing and routing mechanism to ensure it reaches its intended destination.

 1. Physical Layer

-- Physical Layer converts binary data into signals and transmits over the local media.
-In this layer, a unit of communications is a single bit.
-When the connection is established between two devices, data flows in the form of a stream of bytes.
+- The physical layer converts binary data into signals and transmits them over the local media.
+In this layer, a unit of communication is a single bit.
+When two devices establish a connection, data flows in the form of a stream of bytes.

 - The physical layer delivers bits.